mantidproject/mantid/docs/source/release/v4.3.0/indirect_geometry.rst

 ###

   - Simultaneous fitting has been added as an option on the convolutional fitting tab of data analysis.
+  - Simultaneous fitting has been added as an option on the FQ fitting tab of data analysis.

 Improvements
 ############